Skip to main content

 A Private Ancillary Fund is a charitable trust set up by a single family, individual, or business under the Income Tax Assessment Act 1997 (Subdivision 30-B) and the PAF Guidelines 2009.
 It holds DGR Item 2 endorsement, which lets it distribute tax-effectively to DGR Item 1 charities.
 Each PAF must distribute at least 5% of its net assets every year.
 Around 2,200 PAFs are registered in Australia, holding billions in assets together.

-How is PatronAtlas different from PafGUIDE?
+How is PatronAtlas different from existing prospect-research tools?

 Where does PatronAtlas get its data?